mssfoobar/docs/docs/30_deployment/95-loadtest-ucs.md

 ![Message Bus](./images/Screenshot2024-04-24102156.png)
 Figure 3c

 From figure 3b and 3c, you can observe two different clients displaying the last frame of the video call that they received.
-Restarting the video call at the sender side will cause the video to be refreshed.

-#### 3) After the 2nd drop, the EC2 will not to be streaming any data until the UCS front end is restarted
-#### 4) It seems that the SFU  converges to CPU 34%
+#### 3) It seems that the SFU  converges to CPU 34%

 ![Message Bus](./images/SFU_CPU_vs_numberOfCalls.png)
 Figure 4 CPU comsumption of SFU over time

 From Figure 4, you can observe the CPU usage of the SFU over the testing period.
--- the Highest usage recorded is about 50%, which translate to a consumption of 1 core, and about 80 streams
+-- the Highest usage recorded is about 50%, which translate to a consumption of 1 core, and about 80 streams -- As streams starts to drop, the CPU consumption will converge to the 34%. (log shaped graph)

 ![Message Bus](./images/Day1_80streams.png)
 Figure 5a 30 ec2 of 2 streams at the end of day 1